Copyright © Mile Zero Tours. All Rights Reserved.

 Day 2 – Thursday, July 4, 2019 – Port Renfrew to Port Alberni

 After breakfast, we climb eastward on a winding, scenic route with gorgeous panoramic views of Lake Cowichan’s backcountry.
-Stop for lunch at the delightful Coombs Country Market and then visit Vancouver Island wildlife in an eight-acre world-class wildlife rehabilitation facility specializing in raptors and black bears.
+Stop for lunch at the delightful Coombs Country Market and then visit North Island Wildlife Recovery Centre in an eight-acre world-class wildlife rehabilitation facility specializing in raptors and black bears.
 Marvel at towering ancient Douglas fir trees, some more than 800 years old at Cathedral Grove.
 We arrive this evening at the port city of Port Alberni surrounded by mountains, freshwater lakes and streams for a two-night stay.
 Today’s breakfast and dinner are included

 Day 3 – Friday, July 5, 2019 – Port Alberni

-Sail aboard a working Packet Freighter on Vancouver Island’s longest inlet, Alberni inlet to Ucluelet with an opportunity to see a variety of wildlife – whales, seals sunning on the rocks and bears foraging for mussels.
+Sail aboard a working Packet Freighter on Vancouver Island’s longest inlet, Alberni Inlet to Ucluelet with an opportunity to see a variety of wildlife – whales, seals sunning on the rocks and bears foraging for mussels.
 Have your camera turned on and binoculars handy to spot seabirds and eagles.
-On arrival, your luxury motor coach will be waiting to bring you to the coastal landscapes of Pacific Rim National Park Reserve, fundamental to the sustenance and heritage of the Nuu-chah-nulth people.
-We return later to the Port Alberni for a free evening.
-Today’s breakfast is included
+On arrival in Ucluelet we travel through the coastal landscapes of Pacific Rim National Park Reserve, fundamental to the sustenance and heritage of the Nuu-chah-nulth people.
+We return later to Port Alberni for a free evening.

 Day 4 – Saturday, July 6, 2019 – Port Alberni to Campbell River